-Five Building Blocks of Recovery
+Five Building Blocks of Recovery®

-Five Building Blocks of Recovery
+Five Building Blocks of Recovery®

 The Five Building Blocks of Recovery is a mental health podcast for people in recovery from one or more mental health conditions, their friends and family, and those in the mental health field who are providing support and treatment.
 The podcast will be partly educational and partly conversational; some episodes will focus on one or more aspects of each of the Five Building Blocks, while others will consist of interviews with people in recovery or people with expertise on one or more building blocks.
 Ultimately the goal is to leave you with simple ideas and action steps for your mental health recovery journey or for someone you care about.
 New episodes typically come out every two weeks on Sunday afternoons at 3PM, Pacific Time.
 Peer support group facilitator, peer support specialist, and professional mental health speaker Jared Bendifallah talks about mental health through the lens of his Five Building Blocks of Recovery which can provide a roadmap for recovery – a simple yet profound framework -- for those living with a mental health condition (and inspiration for their loved ones).
-Remember, recovery is possible, and hope is real 😊 For more information about the Five Building Blocks of Recovery and/or to contact Jared, go to Five Building Blocks of Recovery (thefivebuildingblocksofrecovery.com)
+Remember, recovery is possible, and hope is real 😊 New season launching summer 2025!
+For more information about the Five Building Blocks of Recovery and/or to contact Jared, go to Five Building Blocks of Recovery (thefivebuildingblocksofrecovery.com)

 Episodes